 This section covers the expected learning outcomes, learning methods, breadth of experience and levels of performance at critical progression points in the training programme and the levels of performance expected of those completing training.

-3.1 What has to be learnt to complete the Urology curriculum
+3.1 What has to be learnt to complete the Neurosurgery curriculum

-The practice of Urology requires the generic and specialty knowledge, clinical and technical skills and behaviours to manage patients presenting with urological disorders.
-It involves development of competence in diagnostic reasoning, managing uncertainty, dealing with co-morbidities, and recognising when another specialty opinion or care is required (as well as developing technical skills in the areas and to the level described in the syllabus as shown in appendix 2).
-The main areas for learning are described by the CiPs which are the high-level learning outcomes for training in the specialty described below and shown in full in appendix 1.
+The practice of Neurosurgery requires generic and Neurosurgery knowledge, clinical and technical skills and behaviours to manage patients presenting with a wide range of central and peripheral nervous system disorders.
+It involves development of competence in diagnostic reasoning, managing uncertainty, dealing with co-morbidities, and recognising when another opinion or care is required (as well as developing technical skills in the areas and to the level described in the syllabus as shown in appendix 2).
+The main areas for learning are described by the CiPs, which are the high-level learning outcomes for training in Neurosurgery described below and shown in full in appendix 1.

 3.2 Capabilities in Practice (the high-level outcomes of training)

 Training is designed to produce a person capable of safely and effectively performing the role of a first day consultant surgeon.
-The role of a consultant surgeon can be thought of as a sum of all the various tasks which need to be performed through a working week.
-These tasks are the high-level outcomes of the curriculum and grouping these together describe the role of a consultant surgeon.
+The role of a consultant curgeon can be thought of as a sum of all the various tasks that need to be performed through a working week.
+These tasks are the high-level outcomes of the curriculum and grouping these together describes the role of a consultant surgeon.
 To perform a high-level clinical task as a consultant surgeon requires trainees to be able to integrate areas of learning from all parts of the syllabus, including knowledge, clinical skills, professional skills and technical skills.
 In addition, a consultant surgeon will need to have acquired the generic skills, behaviours and values shared by all doctors in order to perform this task safely and well.
-A capability is a set of skills that can be developed through training from novice to expert and therefore these high-level clinical outcomes are known as Capabilities in Practice.
-They are common across all surgical specialties and are delivered within the context of the GPCs and the specialty syllabus.
+A capability is a set of skills that can be developed through training from novice to expert and, therefore, these high-level clinical outcomes are known as Capabilities in Practice.
+They are common across all surgical specialties and are delivered within the context of the GPCs and the Neurosurgery syllabus.

 - Manages an out-patient clinic